timothyahwang/openvm/docs/crates/vm-extensions.md

 ### `VmInventory<Executor, Periphery>`

 Think of `VmInventory<Executor, Periphery>` as the collection of all chips, which can be either `Executor` or `Periphery`.
-It also has a lookup from `AxVmOpcode` to `Executor` which is how runtime execution knows how to route instructions to executors.
+It also has a lookup from `VmOpcode` to `Executor` which is how runtime execution knows how to route instructions to executors.

 `VmInventory` API relevant for `VmExtension`: